 What Will You Study

 Lancaster University is ranked as one of the top universities in the UK.
-Building on our institutional reputation for excellence, the new BA (Hons) Architecture programme aims to be one of the UK’s leading destinations for aspiring architects.
+Building on our institutional reputation for excellence, the BA (Hons) Architecture programme was a new course for 2020 and aims to be one of the UK’s leading destinations for aspiring architects.

 The degree is made up of a series of modules, which will cover:

 - Advanced building design

 When you start your degree we'll assume no prior knowledge of Architecture, but that you do share our enthusiasm and passion for the subject.
 Alongside lectures, small group seminars and practical workshops you will have one-to-one tutorials and plenty of opportunity for hands-on work in the studio.
 You’ll get to know others on the course through project work and group work.
 Our teaching staff are architecture professionals, and much of the course work will be in the form of portfolios.